m4ttsch/omscs-notes-notes/computer-networks/Traffic Engineering.md

 To achieve this, we can group related prefixes.
 Rather than exploring all combinations of prefixes in order to move a particular volume of traffic, we can identify routing choices that group routes that have the same AS paths, and we can move groups of prefixes according to the groups of prefixes that share an AS path.

-We can move this groups easily by making tweaks to local preference values using regular expressions on AS path.
+We can move these groups easily by making tweaks to local preference values using regular expressions on AS path.

 We can also choose to focus only on the small fraction of prefixes that carry the majority of the traffic.